HEPA Air Purifiers: What the Science Actually Says

 The Science on HEPA Filtration

 HEPA (High Efficiency Particulate Air) filtration is one of the most rigorously studied air quality interventions available for home use.
 Unlike many wellness products, the evidence base here is substantial—multiple randomized controlled trials, meta-analyses, and mechanistic studies consistently demonstrate meaningful health benefits.
+For more on this, see how indoor plants compare for air quality.

 What HEPA Actually Filters